 Plastic cartridge razors are very impressive technological advances in shaving, with the availability of multiple blades on razors.
 However, they can be rough on your skin, expensive, and far from environmentally friendly.
 Because of this, many people have now opted to go back in time to a traditional method of shaving: using a safety razor.
-Not only do they outperform other shaving methods, they are surprisingly easy and enjoyable to use.
+Not only do they outperform other shaving methods, but they are also surprisingly easy and enjoyable to use.

 So, why should you use a safety razor?